ByteNomad-spec/LM-Studio-Voice-Dialogue/README.md

 🎙️ **Synchronous Speech and Text Display (TTS)**
 - **AssistantMessageWorker** divides the assistant’s reply into smaller segments, then for each segment it synthesizes the corresponding audio using the Coqui TTS model.
 - While playing the generated audio, the worker simultaneously emits text characters with a delay calculated to match the audio duration.
-This approach ensures that the text appears on the chat interface in perfect synchrony with the speech playback.
+- This approach ensures that the text in the chat interface is displayed in sync with the speech playback.

 ### 🧠 **AI Assistant Logic**
 - **Audio Input & Output:**